vsevolod-zhuravlov/pico_ui/DEPLOYMENT.md

 ### Workflow File

 The deployment workflow is located at `.github/workflows/deploy.yml` and includes:
-- Building the project with all dependencies
+- Building the project with all dependencies.
 - Copying `index.html` to `404.html` for SPA routing support
 - Deploying to GitHub Pages